yegor256/blog/_drafts/reflection.md

 ---

-[Reflective programming](https://en.wikipedia.org/wiki/Reflective_programming) (or reflection) happens when your code changes itself on-fly.
+[Reflective programming](https://en.wikipedia.org/wiki/Reflective_programming) (or reflection) happens when your code changes itself on the fly.
 For example, a method of a class, when we call it, among other things adds a new method to the class (also known as [monkey patching](https://en.wikipedia.org/wiki/Monkey_patch)).
 Java, Python, PHP, JavaScript, you name it---they